AdobeDocs/document-services/src/pages/apis/sign-api.md

 ---
-title: Adobe PDF Sign API
+title: Acrobat Sign API | Easy and Secure eSignature API
-description: Make life easier with our PDF Toolkit.
-Simplify workflows and improve UX.
-Our PDF Services API helps you create, convert, OCR PDFs and more.
-Learn more today.
+description: Secure, powerful, and easy to use APIs to integrate e-signatures into your platform, app, or workflow quickly.
 ---
 import PartnerWithUsBlade from './sign-api/partner-with-us.md' import TakeYourProject from './sign-api/take-your-project-nxt-lvl.md'